 - You have added new devices that use closed-source kernel modules and want the media to support these devices

-- Install or update the following Acronis components on the Linux machine for which Acronis Support has built the bootable media:
+- Install or update the following Acronis components on the Linux machine for which you need the bootable media:

 - Bootable Components and Media Builder (AcronisBootableComponentsMediaBuilderLinux)